-5.1 As stated above, a Consultation and Communication Strategy is being developed to ensure that young people and families have the opportunity to be involved in service design.
+As stated above, a Consultation and Communication Strategy is being developed to ensure that young people and families can be involved in service design.
+We have had 3 workshops with the Community and Voluntary sector, and more are being arranged.
+We have met with the Youth Cabinet who have given their views on what the Hub delivery could like for Adolescents.

-6. Impact on corporate policies, priorities, performance and community impact
+6. Impact on corporate policies, priorities, performance, and community impact